Wed 4 Mar 2026

 Expected attendees

 In 2025 the POCT National Networking Forum attracted over 100 NHS professionals.
-The 2026 forum has been developed to meet your most current professional needs.
-Expected audience includes:
+The 2026 forum was developed to meet your most current professional needs.
+Attendees on the day included the likes of:

 • POCT Leads and Coordinators